Sant Boi Bridge

 The Sant Boi Bridge is the first steel structure in the high-speed railway joining the city of Madrid and Barcelona.

 The 2854 ft bridge is very close to the international airport of Barcelona.
-This high-speed railway viaduct is in concept similar to Llinars Bridge but with a different geometry, is a combination of feasibility, technology, aesthetics and integration in the territory.
+This high-speed railway viaduct is in concept similar to Llinars del Vallès Bridge but with a different geometry, is a combination of feasibility, technology, aesthetics and integration in the territory.

 The bridge crosses several existing infrastructures (highway, road and railway).
 The bridge is about 15 km from Barcelona.

 Description

 The proposed viaduct consists of two distinct sections: